-Another approach to culture in diplomacy is to see it as an enhancer of the transformative, developmental agenda that emerged under the rubric of the 17 United Nations Sustainable Development Goals (SDGs), or Agenda 2030.
-Here, the Christmas tree approach of the Joint Communication might present an opportunity.
-The EU's cultural diplomacy can be seen as a stem onto which various developmental issues representing different SDGs can be grafted.
+Another approach to culture in diplomacy is to see it as an enhancer for a transformative, developmental agenda which emerged under the rubric of the 17 UNDEP Sustainable Development Goals (SDGs), or Agenda 2030.
+Here the Christmas tree approach of the Joint Communication might present an opportunity.
+EU's cultural diplomacy can be seen as a stem on which various developmental issues representing different SDGs can be grafted.
 Yet coupling culture with different SDGs is not easy.

 One example is culture and human rights.
-The 2005 UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, to which the EU is a party (and considers the Convention an important reference point), defines human rights as one of the basic principles for international cultural cooperation.
-Yet an analysis of the practical implementation of the Convention shows that human rights and cultural rights are treated as two different things by the parties.
-As one expert notes, 'human rights are referred to (in the implementation reports submitted by the parties to the UNESCO Secretariat) not as substantive rights or concrete obligations, but more as supporting notions for certain policies.'8 creates additional difficulty for the EU when it comes to leading by example.
+The 2005 UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, to which EU is party (and considers the Convention as an important reference point), defines human rights as one of basic principles for international cultural cooperation.
+Yet, the analysis of the practical implementation of the Convention shows that human rights and cultural rights are treated as two different things by the parties.
+As one expert notes, 'human rights are referred to (in the implementation reports submitted by the parties to the UNESCO Secretariat), not as substantive rights or concrete obligations but more as supporting notions, for certain policies.6

-Despite the fact that culture is often mentioned in policy discourse, it is difficult to measure the impact of cultural diplomacy on the implementation of various SDGs, such as gender equality, sustainable cities, climate action, and peacebuilding.
+Despite that culture is often mentioned in policy discourse, it is difficult to measure the impact of cultural diplomacy on implementation of various SDGs such as gender equality, sustainable cities, climate action, and peacebuilding.
 It is noteworthy that the EU's own record on implementation of the SDGs remains mixed.
-This
+This poses additional difficulty for the EU to lead by the example.

-Another challenge has more to do with the 'diplomacy' part of cultural diplomacy.
-While governments play an important role in the world of SDGs, other non-state actors such as civil society organisations and private philanthropies are equally as crucial.9
+Another challenge has to do more with the 'diplomacy' part of cultural diplomacy.
+While governments play an important role in the world of SDGs, other non-state actors such as civil society organisations and private philanthropies are equally as crucial.7

 It would be unfair to conclude that the EU does not these challenges.
-Both Communication and Preparatory Action 'Culture in EU external relations'10 make references to people-to-people contacts and multi-stakeholder ownership.
-In 2016 the Commission organised the Cultural Relations Platform (CRP), designed to support the EU in engaging in international cultural relations 'based on a set of shared principles, and new activities, aiming to promote and facilitate sustainable cultural exchanges, people-topeople activities, and co-creation processes between Europeans and citizens from countries all over the world'.
-11 It needs to be said, however, that the CRP activities are first and foremost supportive of the EU's policy and their impact is yet to be evaluated.
+Both recognize the Joint Communication and Preparatory Action 'Culture in EU's external relations'8 make references to people to people contacts and multi-stakeholders ownership.
+In 2016 the Commission organised The Cultural Relations Platform (CRP) designed to support the EU to engage in international cultural relations 'based on a set of shared principles, and new activities, aiming to promote and facilitate sustainable cultural exchanges, people-topeople activities, and co-creation processes between Europeans and citizens from countries all over the world'.9 It needs to be said however that the CRP activities are first and foremost supportive of the EU's policy and their impact is yet to be evaluated.

-Can these EU cultural diplomacy dilemmas be eased, if not resolved?
-One way of doing this is by focusing on the mutual interests of the EU and other international actors.
-The many adverse effects of climate change on cultural heritage, industries and actors might help in localising these mutual interests.
+Can these dilemmas of EU's cultural diplomacy be eased if not resolved?
+One way of doing this is by focusing on mutual interests of the EU and other international actors.
+The many adverse effects of climate change on cultural heritage, industries and actors might help localizing these mutual interests.

-'GREENING' THE EU'S CULTURAL DIPLOMACY
+'GREENING' EU'S CULTURAL DIPLOMACY

-As the European Council underlined in its January 2021 Conclusions on the EU's climate diplomacy, the EU should pursue external policy goals in all policy fields that are relevant for addressing climate change.
-Moreover, although culture is not mentioned in the Council's Conclusions, it is implied there.
-One can make this assumption based on the recent initiatives that the Commission undertook in order to bring its green policies closer to the people and to turn them in this respect into cultural and societal projects.
-The 'greening' of the EU's cultural diplomacy can be seen as a process whereby culture is moving closer to the EU's climate mitigation and adaptation policies, and could benefit the EU in two respects.
+As the European Council underlined in its January 20201 Conclusions on EU's climate diplomacy, the EU should pursue external policy goals in all policy fields that are relevant for addressing climate change.
+And although culture is not mentioned in the Council's Conclusions, implicitly it is present there.
+One can make this assumption based on the recent initiatives that the Commission undertook in order to bring its green policies closer to the people and turn them in this respect into cultural and societal projects.
+The 'greening' of EU's cultural diplomacy can be seen as a process whereby culture is moving closer to EU's climate mitigation and adaptation policies.
+This 'greening' of EU's cultural diplomacy could benefit the EU in two respects.